laravel/docs/process.md

     return $result->output(); // 1, 2

-In addition, if you with to know if the given output is from the type `stderr` or `stderr`, you may use the second argument of given closure:
+In addition, if you want to know if the given output is from the type `stderr` or `stderr`, you may use the second argument of given closure:

     Process::run('echo 1; sleep 1; echo 2', function ($output, $type) {
         dump($type == "out"); // true